Adricarpin/Flask-REST-API/README.md

 - **What is an API?**

-API is the acronym for Application Programming Interface, which is basically software intermediary that allows two applications to talk to each other.
+You can think of an API (Application Programming Interface) as software that connects programs, allowing them to communicate (send data).

 - **What is REST?**

-REST can be defined as a set of rules that developers follow when they create their API.
+REST can be defined as a set of specific rules that you follow when creating an API.
 It stands for REpresentational State Transfer, and is a stateless architecture that generally runs over HTTP.

 - **What is the difference between REST and RESTful?**

-While REST refers to the arquitecture, RESTful refers to a web service that implements the REST architecture.
+While REST refers to the architecture, RESTful refers to a web service that implements the REST architecture.

 - **How does a RESTful API work?**